UPDATED: April 2019.

 Pictured above is the town of Volcan.

-Nestled against Panama's highest peak-the Baru Volcano (11,400 feet) From this eternal spring climate the big city of David is 45 minutes, the beaches (oh there are lots of them by the way)We have 6 supermarkets (don't ask me why so many)4 hardware stores and 3 banks and a credit union.
+Nestled against Panama's highest peak-the Baru Volcano (11,400 feet) From this eternal spring climate the big city of David is 45 minutes, the beaches (oh! there are lots of them by the way)We have 14 supermarkets (don't ask me why so many) 4 hardware stores and 3 banks and a credit union.

-We are just completing a 30 bed hospital.
+We have just opened a 30 bed hospital.
+The law of Panama says that even as a tourist you are entitled to medical care.
 We also have over 30 places to eat.
 Why do I plug Volcan?
-Well the government spends oodles on the big cities and tourist traps but very liitle on the "good" part of Panama.
-All is ask is come and see us and then make a decision.
+Well the government spends oodles on the big cities and tourist traps but very little on the "good" part of Panama.
+All we ask is; "come and see us" and then make a decision.

 This is a young country and, like any other developing country, living in Panama can have its frustrations.
 To enjoy this amazing place to its fullest, you will need a little mental discipline.
 Avoid even the thought that "back home we do it in such-and-such a way."
 Not only will you become frustrated with some of the comparisons but if you voice them, you may offend Panamanians who are justifiably proud of their young country but also aware that they do not yet have the same standards that are enjoyed in some of the more developed countries.